 Don’t hesitate to combine any of these roles for multiple income streams.
 You may shift from one position to another as your brand gains traction and the follower’s match.

 Once you decide which revenue streams you want to focus on, it’s time to create all your key branding elements.
 Your goal here is to make your profile instantly recognizable, inspiring people to take a peek at what you’re doing every time your posts come across their feed.
 Here’s what you’ll need.

-You can even become a micro-influencer by narrowing your niche even more to lipstick, Maltese dogs, or freshwater fishing in the Northwest.
-If you do go with a broad niche at first, you can focus on several smaller niches over time.
+You can even become a micro-influencer by narrowing your niche to lipstick, Maltese dogs, or freshwater fishing in the Northwest.
+If you initially go with a broad place, you can focus on several smaller businesses over time.

 To make your account easy to find and follow, you need an Instagram name that’s memorable, easy to input into the search bar, and links back to your key focus.
-If you’re opening up your account to support your business, then try to make it your business name or as close to it as you can get.
+If you’re opening up your account to support your business, try to make it your business name or as close to it as possible.
 Otherwise, create a username that describes what you’re all about.

-While you create your username, some things to keep in mind include:
+While you create your username, some things to keep in mind include the following:

 - While you have up to 30 characters to work with, shorter monikers are best.

 - Underscores, symbols, and periods are allowed but can make it hard to remember.

 - Research potential names to rule out ones that are too similar to other accounts